fac26/goth-kking/README.md

 ### Project plan

-(How are you going to structure your sprints?
+Scrum facilitation (How are you going to structure your sprints?
 What order are you going to build in?)
 User research informed our plan from the beginning.
 We had a Design Week, where we decided on features and constraints based on user research and usability testing on a clickable Figma prototype.

 ### Requirement analysis

-We will you ensure our project is accessible to as many users as possible by spreading the word about it in coworking or other communal spaces we are active, like Space4 in London.
+We will ensure our project is accessible to as many users as possible by spreading the word about it in coworking or other communal spaces we are active, like Space4 in London.
 There are no legal or regulatory requirements to consider in this project.

 ### Project learnings

 Our team worked effectively for this project.
-What we would do differently next time is .................
+What we would do differently next time is work earlier on certain important features e.g. rotation.

 ### Research and findings